 The Environmental Studies and Sustainability program provides students with the in-depth knowledge, multidisciplinary perspectives, and critical skills needed to address the complex environmental problems of today and of the future.
 For more information, visit the ESS website.

 Drew encourages using a reusable mug in place of disposable beverage containers.
-The Snack Bar (EC) and the Seattle’s Best Coffee Bar (BC) will offer discounts to Drew Community members carrying a reusable mug.
+The Snack Bar (EC) and the Peet’s Cafe (BC) offer a 10% discount to Drew Community members carrying a reusable mug.

 Fern Fest is an annual re-foresting event at Drew held during Earth Week.
 Students work to replace a section of campus lawn with diverse native ferns and wildflowers, helping to restore the forest ecosystem that once thrived here.
 Small shrubs and trees are also planted.
 The Fern Fest event also includes other activities, depending on interests of the organizing students: tie-dying, craft and food booths, and bands playing into the evening.
 The end results: enhanced biodiversity on campus, a fun community celebration, and some good environmental education for all!